Promoting British Values at Roby Park

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.
+Visits from authorities such as the Police, Fire Service etc are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through of provision of a safe environment and empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Our school ethos promotes ‘Respect’ and pupils have been part of discussions and assemblies related to what this means and how it is shown.
 Posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
 We also encourage our pupils to show respect and consideration for our wider school community too.

 Tolerance of those of Different Faiths and Beliefs: